Machine Learning Security against Data Poisoning: Are We There Yet?

 In addition to data poisoning, other attacks are threatening the reliability and robustness of ML systems~\cite{Cina2022Survey,ENISA}.
 Evasion attacks have been conceived to force the victim's model to output wrong predictions at test time.
-For example, a malicious user can craft printable stickers that can confuse a classifier to classify a stop sign, posing different security concerns for the users-safety and self-driving industry.
-Privacy attacks have been devised to extract private information about the target system (via model stealing), its users (via model extraction), or its sensitive training data (via membership inference), thus undermining the system's intellectual property or users' privacy.
+For example, a malicious user can craft printable stickers that can force a classifier to misclassify a stop sign, posing different security concerns for user safety and self-driving industry.
+Privacy attacks have been devised to extract private information about the target system (via model stealing), or its sensitive training data (via membership inference), thus undermining the system's intellectual property or users' privacy.
 The potential harm that evasion, privacy, and poisoning attacks can cause, along with other AI-related risks, have led the European Union (EU) to publish the EU AI Act~\cite{EU2019Trustworthy}, to start defining proper policies for AI trustworthiness.
 These regulations require AI systems to provide not only accurate but also human-aligned decisions, which follow the principles of being explainable, fair, robust, and accountable.

 Unfortunately, the road toward developing trustworthy AI/ML systems is paved with many obstacles.
-In particular, it is not only a problem of designing the algorithms \textit{right}, since data plays a crucial role too.
+In particular, it is not only a problem of designing the algorithms right, since data plays a crucial role too.
 As Gary McGraw says, ``data matters just as much as the rest of the technology, probably more''.
 While data can be a strength for AI/ML models, it may also be their most vulnerable Achilles' heel.
 Accordingly, Kumar et al.~\cite{kumar2020adversarial}, have revealed that data poisoning is, in fact, considered the most feared threat faced today by companies that work with machine learning.
 Within this work, we give a high-level overview of data poisoning attacks and recently-proposed mitigations.
 On the attack side, we study how one can compromise the ML training phase by exploiting specific vulnerabilities of AI/ML models, which is useful to provide a systematic evaluation procedure for AI/ML robustness against data poisoning.
 On the defense side, we investigate novel detection and sanitization strategies developed on both data and models to mitigate the impact of potential poisoning attacks.